Scientific Presentation and Communication (SE)

 Aims and Objectives

-This course aims to improve students’ performance in developing and organizing ideas and in preparing effective documents and talks.
-The focus is specifically on scientific communication, which refers to presenting scientific results and hypotheses in the primary scientific literature, in other kinds of reviews and popular literature, and as talks at conferences.
+This course is designed to enhance students’ proficiency in formulating and structuring ideas, as well as in creating impactful documents and presentations.
+The emphasis is specifically on scientific communication, encompassing the presentation of scientific findings and hypotheses in primary scientific literature, various types of reviews, popular literature, and conference talks.

-• to concentrate on scientific communication, both written and oral
+• Focusing on both written and oral aspects of scientific communication.

-• to learn about how scientific communication is performed at workshops, conferences, and in journals.
+• Understanding the practices of scientific communication in workshops, conferences, and journals.

-Further goals include training graduate and PhD students on how to
+Additional objectives encompass training graduate and PhD students to:

-• to write cv’s, abstracts, extended abstracts, and articles for acceptance at international conferences and publications (both about language and contents)
+• Draft CVs, abstracts, extended abstracts, and articles, ensuring proficiency in both language and content, for acceptance at international conferences and publications.

 Contents